 The BENDERDIGGER project is about introducing our youth to slow foods through sustainable gardening and wild food foraging.
 Literally starting from the ground up we will introduce them to new gardening practices such as hugelkulture, year round gardening, harvesting and cooking.

-We are pleased to announce that we have broken ground at River Island Subdivision in Evans, GA.
+The program takes place in River Island Subdivision in Evans, GA.
 Please click on Events to see the program outline.

 Content copyright .
 BINDERDIGGER.COM.
 All rights reserved.